What Are NEMA Ratings for Enclosure

 Type 6P

-Enclosures provide certain protections against the ingress of falling dirt, hose directed water, the entry of water during prolonged submersion at a limited depth, and additional protection against corrosion and damage from external ice formation.
+Enclosures provide certain protections against the ingress of falling dirt, hose-directed water, the entry of water during prolonged submersion at a limited depth, and additional protection against corrosion and damage from external ice formation.

 Type 7

-Indoor hazardous locations that are classified as Class 1, Groups A, B, C, or D as defined in National Electric Code (NFPA 70), such as petroleum refineries, gasoline storage, spray finishing areas, and utility gas plants.
+Indoor hazardous locations are classified as Class 1, Groups A, B, C, or D as defined in the National Electric Code (NFPA 70), such as petroleum refineries, gasoline storage, spray finishing areas, and utility gas plants.

 Type 9